Instituto Nacional de Medicina Genómica

 The National Institute of Genomic Medicine (INMEGEN for its name in Spanish, Instituto Nacional de Medicina Genómica) is one of Mexico's twelve national institutes under the Secretariat of Health.
 The institute was founded in 2004, with its official headquarters built eight years later.
 INMEGEN is dedicated to the development of genomic medicine for the Mexican population.
-The institute carried out research projects aim to improve healthcare through prevention and medical care related to oncogenomics, nutrigenomics and pharmacogenomics.
+The institute carried out research projects aimed to improve healthcare through prevention and medical care related to oncogenomics, nutrigenomics and pharmacogenomics.
 INMEGEN also studies metabolic, cardiovascular, autoimmune and infectious diseases.
 INMEGEN collaborates with other Mexican and international institutions for the development of different projects.
 The current director of the institution is Francisco Xavier Soberón.